karim140995/InterventionProject/README.md

 Intervention management Application
 ==============

-This project consists of an intervention management web application, it runs on the Vaadin framework.
+This project consists in an intervention management web application, it runs on the Vaadin framework.

 Workflow
 ========